Elio-yang/Elio-yang.github.io/res/NNV.md

 When you open the link, please save a copy of the notebook to your own google drive, and then you could modify and run the codes.

+When you begin to run the notebook, change runtime type to GPU.